MTG/IAM-tutorial-ismir22/_sources/landing.md

 This web book is a work in progress, many sections are incomplete.
 ```

-To be presented at the International Society of Music Information Retrieval (ISMIR) 2022, in Bengaluru, India.
+To be presented at the 23rd edition of the International Society of Music Information Retrieval Conference (ISMIR) 2022, in Bengaluru, India.

 ## What is this tutorial about?
 This tutorial is meant to be a starting point for cross-level researchers that aim at getting started on the computational analysis of Carnatic and Hindustani Music.
 While reading through this book you should expect to obtain: